SemiClickbait/zoomstatus/content/issues/2019-11-15-sites-using-flash-dont-load-flash-content.md

   - ZoomVPN
 severity: disrupted
 ---
 _Monitoring_ - We have deployed a fix, and we are monitoring conditions.
-We should be up within the next hour.
+ZoomVPN should be up within the next hour.

 _Update_ -  We have deployed a patch, but the deploy failed.
 ZoomVPN will be down until further notice.